 - The Resurrection Choir leads worship on Sundays at the 9:00 AM Renewal/Contemporary Service.
 The repertoire of this choir consists of a blend of Renewal, Folk, and Christian Popular music.
 If you find yourself being tugged towards the choir on Sunday mornings, please find a seat with the choir and try it out!

 - The Bells of All Saints’ rehearse on Wednesdays at 6:00 PM and play during the 11:10 AM service several times each academic semester.
 The age range is 9th grade through adulthood.
 This group is perfect for anyone who is interested in being part of a musical ensemble; even if you don’t sing your bells will always be in tune!
 To play hand bells well, you only have to learn to read two notes and to count to four.
 Well, to be honest, sometimes you may have to count to six.
 This group performs throughout the academic year.
-If you are interested, please talk to Brian to find out about any openings that may have opened up.
+If you are interested, please talk to Brian to find out about any openings that may be available.